Liquid369/blank/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run fls-qt.exe.
+Unpack the files into a directory and run dogecash-qt.exe.

 FLITS Core is the original FLITS client and it builds the backbone of the network.
 However, it downloads and stores the entire history of FLITS transactions;